top of page

 ...Although, if you happen to stumble across a really cute pair of Italian hand-made stilettos in a little boutique and just "accidentally" happen to purchase them, I wouldn't judge you (speaking from experience.)

-Amby poses in a stylish blazer and trouser outfit and prada sunglasses
+Amby poses in a stylish blazer and trouser outfit and prada sunglasses in italy in spring

 A nice pair of sunglasses really pulls a look together.